FlaviaDias97/MyPortfolio/README.md

 1. PupCakes
     * Tech Stack: HTML, CSS, JavaScript
     * Description: This project is a fictional bakery site featuring dog-inspired cupcakes.
-    * * Live Demo: [Link when ready]
+    * Live Demo: [Link when ready]
     * GitHub Repo: [Link when ready]
 2. Accessories Boutique
     * Tech Stack: [not yet started]
     * Description:
     * Live Demo: [Link when ready ]
     * GitHub Repo: [Link when ready]
-3.Bible Quiz
+3. Bible Quiz
     * Tech Stack: [not yet started]
     * Description:
     * Live Demo: [Link when ready ]
     * GitHub Repo: [Link when ready]

 You can view these projects and more in the Projects section of the portfolio.
+(NOT YET LINKED)

 How to Run Locally
 To run the project locally, follow these steps: